Skip to main content

 NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{18}\): Key chlorophylls and OEC of photosystem II from Thermostichus vulcanus (3WU2).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...qYxWN5sKcquGK7

-Now in any enzymatically catalyzed reaction mechanism, the enzyme must return to the beginning state and a path for electron flow must be apparent.
+In any enzymatically catalyzed reaction mechanism, the enzyme must return to the beginning state, and a path for electron flow must be apparent.
 How does the radical cation P680.+ return to the ground state?
-As we will see in the next section, it "grabs" an electron from the nearby Y161 (also called YZ), which then forms a radical cation, Y.+.
-This likewise returns to the ground state by grabbing an electron from the OEC which ultimately grabs one from water.
+As we will see in the next section, it "grabs" an electron from the nearby Y161 (also known as YZ), forming a radical cation, Y.+.
+This returns to the ground state by capturing an electron from the OEC, which ultimately grabs one from water.
 This process repeats four times to remove the four electrons from two waters needed to form dioxygen.

 P680_Y161_Start.svg

 A different process occurs to remove electrons from the radical anion, P680.-.
 This is passed on to a series of other electron acceptors/carriers as part of the Z scheme for the light reaction of photosynthesis.
-The electron is ultimately passed on to NADP+ to form NADPH for the reductive biosynthesis of carbohydrates.
+The electron is ultimately passed on to NADP+ to form NADPH, which is used in the reductive biosynthesis of carbohydrates.

 Light is also absorbed in photosystem I, which does not form O2.
-Rather it receives electrons from a mobile electron carrier and passes them on NADP+ to form NADPH, a reducing agent needed for the reductive biosynthesis of carbohydrates.
-It also helps produce a proton gradient which helps drive ATP synthesis.
+Rather, it receives electrons from a mobile electron carrier and passes them on to NADP+ to form NADPH, a reducing agent needed for the reductive biosynthesis of carbohydrates.
+It also helps produce a proton gradient, which helps drive ATP synthesis.

 With this background, we can now explore in greater detail the key reactions that enable the evolution of aerobic organisms.